dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 370, you gain 124 Armor and deal 107 damage.

 This trait has nearly 100% uptime while tanking.
 The armor bonus is nothing special, but it is very consistent and reliable.
 This trait is very similar to {{< spell 268596 "Gemhide" >}} in function, except Crystalline Carapace deals damage instead of also granting Avoidance.
-There are a few more differences that I'll outline in the Gemhide description.

 ## Gemhide